Country of origin: cambodia

 [i] To do at home?

-[i] So to read and write…
+[i] So for reading and writing…

-[r] Yes, in Chinese.
-Mostly in Chinese.
-Mostly in Chinese.
+[r] Yes, Chinese.
+Mainly Chinese.
+Mainly Chinese.

-[i] What about Khmer?
+[i] And Khmer?

 [i] You don’t read it?

-[i] Did you hear about it before?
+[i] Had you learnt it before?

 [r] Yes, I often take medication.
 I see the doctor once every three months, he gives me medication.